devodo/DivertR/README.md

 .NET Dependency Injection Diversion

-DivertR is a tool that facilitates an integrated, *sociable* approach to testing by making it easy to hotswap test code in and out at the dependency injection layer.
+DivertR is a tool that facilitates an integrated approach to testing by making it easy to hotswap test code in and out at the dependency injection layer.

 With DivertR you can modify your dependency injection services at runtime by replacing them with configurable proxies.